greglook/vault/doc/indexing.md

 to search them by querying.

-Indexes are **not** authoritative stores of the blob data, and should not store entire blob contents.
-Since index state is not intended to be durable, it can be destroyed and rebuilt at any time from the source blob data.
+Indexes are **not** authoritative stores of the blob data, and should not store blob contents.
+Since index state is not intended to be durable, it can be rebuilt at any time from the source blob data.

-## Index Definition
+## Definition

 An index is defined by three properties:
 - A _record schema_ which specifies the attributes being indexed.